realm/realm-java/README.md

 ### Upgrading Gradle Wrappers

  All gradle projects in this repository have `wrapper` task to generate Gradle Wrappers.
-Those tasks refer `gradleVersion` propertiy defined in `/realm.properties` in order to determine Geadle Version of generating wrappers.
+Those tasks refer `gradleVersion` property defined in `/realm.properties` in order to determine Gradle Version of generating wrappers.
 After generating Gradle Wrappers, we need to modify `gradle/wrapper/gradle-wrapper.properties` to use `*-all.zip` distribution instead of `*-bin.zip` distribution.

 We have a script `./tools/update_gradle_wrapper.sh` to automate these steps.
 When you update Gradle Wrappers, please obey the following steps.